 Get started free…Book a Demo

-Reducing & Managing cancellations
+Reducing & managing cancellations

 1. Review cancellation policies

-2. Increase contact with guests from day one
+2. Increase communication with guests

 3. Discuss cancellation options

-4. Contact cancelled and previous guests
+4. Reconnect with previous guests

 Graphic of Bookster property management interfaces